 - Set NOINDEX for AMP pages

-Before I jump into technical explanation, let me tell you …
+Before I jump into technical explanation with exact steps, let me tell you …

 - For a moment, please forget about “Speed is a ranking factor” statement.
 Only having a fastest mobile site on the Internet with the terrible design is not sufficient for the growth of the blog.
 As far monetary value and branding concerned, if your blog is not performing well due to AMP, why take the risk?